programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ## Setting up Azure Computer Vision

 ### Step 1.
 Registering for a personal Microsoft account
+To use Azure Computer Vision, you need to log in with a Microsoft account.
+In this step we will create an account.
 If you already have a personal Microsoft or Github account, skip this section and start from Step 2.
 If you already have a Microsoft account for work or school, you may not be able to access Azure Cognitive Services from that account.
 If so, just register for a separate personal account using a different e-mail address.

 a) Go to [https://portal.azure.com/](https://portal.azure.com/).